Luke-Turvey/Learning-NLP/README.md

 - Used LDiA to reduce dimensionality of BOW data and then LDA to classify text data as spam/not spam
 - Used LSA to reduce dimensionality of BOW data and then LDA to classify text data (this achieved best accuracy)

+**Word Vectors**
+- I implemented a version of the algorithm to calculate word vectors on a very small corpus.
+Since the corpus is very small, and I just used a regular cost function the word vectors are not particularly useful and later I used the word vectors trained by Google on their corpus.
+However, this was invaluable in understanding how word vectors are actually calculated.